Dephosphorus: Lyrics

-Lyrically, Dephosphorus draws inspiration from astronomy, cosmology, and science fiction, particularly the works of Isaac Asimov and Jules Verne.
-Their songs also explore sociopolitical and existential themes, including opposition to organized religion and commentary on human society.
+Lyrically, Dephosphorus draws inspiration from astronomy, cosmology, and science fiction, which incorporate speculative ideas about space exploration and the future of humanity..
+They are particularly influenced by the works of Isaac Asimov and Jules Verne.
+The band’s songwriting process typically begins with guitarist Thanos Mantas developing riffs and demo structures, which are later expanded collaboratively during rehearsals to include rhythm, bass, vocals, and electronic elements.
+Their songs explore sociopolitical and existential themes, including opposition to organized religion and commentary on human society.
+Their work also reflects an interest in humanity’s place in the universe and broader critiques of contemporary civilization through a cosmic perspective.

 Influences

 The band's musical influences are broad, ranging from classic extreme metal acts to underground experimental artists.
 Their compositions often emphasize contrasting textures, blending the harshness of black and death metal with more atmospheric and ethereal elements.
-Agorosd that he was influenced by bands such as Integrity, Catharsis, Gehenna, Ringworm, Darkside, Kickback (with their Forever War album), and the Belgian H8000 scene.
-While Dephosphorus is an extreme metal band, Mantas has stated that he was also musical influenced by rebetiko.
+They mentioned they are influenced by bands such as Integrity, Catharsis, Gehenna, Ringworm, Darkside, Nasum, Voivod, Leviathan and the Belgian H8000 scene.
+While Dephosphorus is an extreme metal band, Mantas has stated that he was also musical influenced by rebetiko, which has subtly added to the band's sound.